Sex segregation in Iran

-Sex segregation in Iran encompasses practices derived from the dogma of Shiite Islam predominant in Iran.
+Sex segregation in Iran encompasses practices derived from the doctrine of Shia Islam predominant in Iran.

 Sex segregation is strictly enforced.
 In many cities, there are women-only parks.
 Sex segregation prohibits males from viewing females, and age of consent laws do not exist, as all sexual activity outside marriage is illegal.
-UN experts have denounced Iran for enforcing a gender apartheid.

 After the Islamic Revolution in 1979, there began a sex-based segregation of public places.
 All schools are segregated by sex for students and teachers.
 Beaches and pools are segregated by sex as required under national Iranian law.
 Pre-marital relationships between boys and girls are strictly banned.
 However, certain parts of Iranian society, primarily in wealthy urban neighborhoods, have accepted relationships between unmarried individuals despite it being illegal.